 What loan is best for cosmetic renovations?

 A line of credit loan or unsecured personal loan is generally suitable for renovations to change aesthetics.
-Renovations which only tidy up a property’s appearance, rather than alter the structure, are considered cosmetic.
+Renovations that only tidy up a property’s appearance, rather than alter the structure, are considered cosmetic.

 Cosmetic renovation examples include: